symfony/symfony-docs/cookbook/security/entity_provider.rst

 The next part will focus on how to authenticate one of these users thanks to the Doctrine entity user provider and a couple of lines of configuration.

+.. sidebar:: Do you need to use a Salt?

+    Yes.
+Hashing a password with a salt is a necessary step so that encoded passwords can't be decoded.
+However, some encoders - like Bcrypt - have a built-in salt mechanism.
+If you configure ``bcrypt`` as your encoder in ``security.yml`` (see the next section), then ``getSalt()`` should return ``null``, so that Bcrypt generates the salt itself.

+    However, if you use an encoder that does *not* have a built-in salting ability (e.g. ``sha512``), you *must* (from a security perspective) generate your own, random salt, store it on a ``salt`` property that is saved to the database, and return it from ``getSalt()``.
+Some of the code needed is commented out in the above example.

 Authenticating Someone against a Database
 -----------------------------------------